decentralized-identity/didcomm-messaging/connections.md

 ##### Peer DID Maintenance

 When Peer DIDs are used in an exchange, it is likely that both Alice and Bob will want to perform some relationship maintenance such as key rotations.
-Future HIPE updates will add these maintenance features.
+Future updates will add these maintenance features.